Why Seek Private Individual or Group Instruction?

 The Problem of Being Too Busy

 Many people have crowded or variable schedules that do not coincide with the class times offered at yoga studios.
 I am able to work out lesson times for the busiest people in order to make the learning process as convenient and efficient as possible.
-I come to you and the days and times for ongoing lessons need not fit any pattern.
+I can come to you (or you can come to the studio) and the days and times for ongoing lessons need not fit any pattern.

 The Problem of Perceptions

 I enjoy introducing people to this practice regardless of political persuasion, religious beliefs, race, sexual orientation, or habits of consumption.
 This is a non- dogmatic and non-sectarian, non-discursive, existential moving meditation on the breath.
 We all have bodies and minds that will benefit from this practice of meditative deep breathing, bending, balancing and lifting, no matter our age or physical limitations.
 There is nothing about this practice that conflicts with any religion or with atheism.

 An Opportunity for Young People